Technology & Start-Ups

 Cyprus-based companies are already being noticed internationally in the AI sphere.
 For example, in its first outside investment fundraising, machine-learning company Omilia secured $20 million in funding from Grafton Capital to continue expanding its conversational AI technology built for customer care needs of global enterprises.
 The Cypriot company has built a virtual assistant and customer dialogue management system, where customers can experience human-level intelligence and machine-level efficiency when contacting a company, whether by phone, web chat, social media, SMS, email, or mobile app.
 The AI consists of proprietary speech-recognition software, voice biometrics, dialogue technology and machine learning, which the company claims has trained on billions of interactions since its founding in 2002.
 Now the service is fluent in 21 languages, serving clients such as global banks, mobile operators and insurance firms.
 The fresh capital will fuel go-to-market efforts in Western Europe and North America, where the company already has a lucrative customer base.

-The move is expected to further boost entrepreneurship with the goal to create new jobs, promote innovation and research, and diversify the country’s business ecosystem.
+The goal is to further boost entrepreneurship and create new jobs, promote innovation and research, and diversify the country’s business ecosystem.
 Approved applicants will initially get the right to live and work in Cyprus for at least a year, and if successful in launching their start-up and creating jobs, the visas can be extended indefinitely.
 So far, most interest has come from the Middle East, and given Cyprus’ proximity to the area it makes the island an attractive option for innovators from the region to stay close to home while working in a competitive and business-friendly environment with access to EU markets.

 Start-up accelerators like the Cyprus Business Angels Network (CYBAN), Cypriot Enterprise Link, Chrysalis Leap and Repower Cyprus have all boosted the environment, along with events such as Hack Cyprus Hackathons, the Clean Launchpad Competition, as well as Startup Weekend and Startup Live.
 Home-grown talent and a burgeoning tech landscape are launching inspirational success stories, and a new research centre on interactive media, smart systems and emerging technologies (RISE) was inaugurated in Nicosia in 2017.
 The project is a joint venture between the three public universities – University of Cyprus, Cyprus University of Technology, and the Open University of Cyprus – the Municipality of Nicosia, and two international partners, the German Max Planck Institute for Informatics and University College London.